1neWrld/Quack-Mayhem/README.md

 A Turn-Based Grid Strategy Game

  Where ducks battle out using weaponry and tactics.
+ I have implemented good, clean coding practices, to ensure adding new mechanics to the game is quick, clean and efficient.

 ---